soraxas/firmware/README.md

 Secondary role (i.e., a role which becomes active if another key is pressed with this key) can be implemented in two variants: regular and postponed.

-  - Regular version can be implemented for instance as `$holdLayer mouse; ifNotInterrupted pressKey enter` - it always triggers secondary role, and once the key is released it either triggers primary role or not.
+  - Regular version can be implemented for instance as `$holdLayer mouse; ifNotInterrupted tapKey enter` - it always triggers secondary role, and once the key is released it either triggers primary role or not.
   - Postponed version postpones all other keypresses until it can distinguish between primary and secondary role.
 This is handy for alphabetic keys, because regular version would trigger on overlaps of alphabetic keys when writing regular textx.
 The postponed version can be used either via `ifPrimary` and `ifSecondary` conditions, or via a `resolveSecondary`.

 Postponed secondary role switch - simple version using `ifPrimary`.